 In 2004, a team of Italian researchers began an excavation in Iceland searching for a secret chamber that apparently had been filled with sacred books and objects from the Temple of Jerusalem.
 Many wonder if this chamber contains the Holy Grail.
 But does it?

-From his deep knowledge of Dante’s Divine Comedy, Gianazza knew that this date appeared in the Comedy as well.
-Gianazza explained that “[e]veryone agrees that in the first verses Dante refers to a spring equinox.
-So far, however, nobody had realised that the planet that forges the human souls (v.
+[blockquote align=”none” author=”Giancarlo Gianazza”][e]veryone agrees that in the first verses Dante refers to a spring equinox.
+So far, however, nobody had realized that the planet that forges the human souls (v.
 41-42) and is rising with the Sun during this equinox is Saturn.
-Now, Saturn is in conjunction with the Sun only once every thirty years, so the conjunction must have occurred in 1289, 1319 and 1349.
-Dante wrote the Divine Comedy between 1300 and 1321, so the date indicated in the first verses of Paradise must be March 14[,] 1319.”
+Now, Saturn is in conjunction with the Sun only once every thirty years, so the conjunction must have occurred in 1289, 1319, and 1349.
+Dante wrote the Divine Comedy between 1300 and 1321, so the date indicated in the first verses of Paradise must be March 14[,] 1319.[/blockquote]

 Having come across this link, Gianazza wanted further support that the Comedy and Botticelli’s painting contained codes.
 He turned to Da Vinci’s “Last Supper” since Da Vinci had worked in the same studio as Botticelli and could have learned the same coding.
-In the painting Jesus indicates to a loaf of bread, which was not unleavened, and for Passover, according to Jewish tradition, it should have been.
+In the painting, Jesus indicates to a loaf of bread, which was not unleavened, and for Passover, according to Jewish tradition, it should have been.
 This was important to Gianazza because Da Vinci was a detailed, careful artist, and so, this could be no mistake.
 Using cartographic decoding, Gianazza maintained that the bread revealed the location of three European places: the Greek island of Kythira, Mount Cardou, France, and an area in the interior of Iceland.

 [blockquote align=”none” author=”Giancarlo Gianazza”][i]f you think it sounds strange, remember that there is documented evidence that pilgrimages from Iceland to Rome and the Holy Land were taking place as early as the 12th century, so there is no reason why Dante should not have made the journey the other way.
 And Dante did indeed visit Iceland, probably in 1319.
 The description of the journey is coded into canto XXVII of the Purgatory.[/blockquote]

 It seems incredible that Iceland would be a part of what some call the greatest literary work of all time.
 Gianazza avers that it is not so far-fetched.

-Apparently a group of the Knights Templar, a monastic military order of the Middle Ages long associated with discovering holy relics, visited Iceland. “[I]n the official historic records of Iceland it is stated that in 1217, during the meeting of the Althing – the Parliament established in 930 – the leader and poet Snorri Sturlusson [sic] appears next to what the text defines [as] ‘80 knights from the south, all dressed and armed in the same fashion’ and is elected as commander for that year.”
+Apparently, a group of the Knights Templar, a monastic military order of the Middle Ages long associated with discovering holy relics, visited Iceland. “[I]n the official historic records of Iceland it is stated that in 1217, during the meeting of the Althing – the Parliament established in 930 – the leader and poet Snorri Sturlusson [sic] appears next to what the text defines [as] ‘80 knights from the south, all dressed and armed in the same fashion’ and is elected as commander for that year.”
 Gianazza is convinced that the Knights “travelled [sic] to Iceland and backed the election of Sturlusson [sic] in exchange for his support in the building of a secret chamber to be filled over the years with sacred books and objects from the Temple of Jerusalem.”

 In speaking with Historic Mysteries, Mr. Gianazza dispelled the idea that he was searching for the Holy Grail or that the Holy Grail is in fact in Iceland.
-He said that he believes he will find documents and other evidence that simply support his theories surrounding the coding contained in the great Italian works he studies.
+He said that he believes he will find documents and other evidence that simply supports his theories surrounding the coding contained in the great Italian works he studies.
 Gianazza returns to Iceland every July to continue his quest.